In 1911, the luxury passenger vessel SS Yongala disappeared south of Townsville.

 - Engine Room

-The luxury vessel is protected by the Historic Shipwreck Act; therefore, altering or removing artifacts is prohibited, which allows you to see everything that was once on the ship, including bottles, lights and portholes.
+The Historic Shipwreck Act protects the luxury vessel; therefore, altering or removing artifacts is prohibited, which allows you to see everything that was once on the ship, including bottles, lights and portholes.

-Whether you’re a fan of history or ship wreckages or a diving enthusiast, the Yongala Wreck offers the best of both worlds in one location.
+Whether you’re a fan of history or shipwrecks, or a diving enthusiast, the Yongala Wreck offers the best of both worlds in one location.

 The incredible dive has much to offer everyone–no matter your preference.